jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

-    Whichever rise you went with, once risen form your dough into a ball shape again (itll lose its shape when it rose the first time)
+    Whichever rise you went with, once risen form your dough into a ball shape again (it'll lose its shape when after it rose the first time)

-    &nbsp;Dust with extra flour if your dough is wet or sticky and hard to work with.&nbsp;<br>Divide the dough into 8 pieces for rolls the size of the above post or into 4 pieces for much larger rolls. &nbsp;&nbsp;
+    &nbsp;Dust the dough with extra flour if your dough is wet or sticky and hard to work with.&nbsp;

+    <br>Divide the dough into 8 pieces for rolls the size of the photo or into 4
+    pieces for much larger rolls. &nbsp;&nbsp;

+    > **The below step is optional but its what achieves the pretzel brown colour and flavour**

     Let each dough ball rest until they expand and then one by one put them into